guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

   # --- IR mapping options
   irmap_package:    !include ir-common-kuo/IRMAP.yaml # <===== Replace IRMAP.yaml with your IRMAP.yaml
 ```
-You can find available hardware and irmap files in ir-common-kuo/ subdirectory
+You will find available hardware and irmap files in ir-common-kuo/ subdirectory

 ## IR Maps